News Updates 2022

 Students should acquire multi-tasking skills to get priority in jobs: Mr. Utsav Agarwal

-Prof. B. V. Sambashivaiah, Chief Executive of the College, in his presidential remarks, advised the students to participate in such interaction programs and utilize its benefits.
-He also explained the initiatives of the Central and State Governments’ to enhance the skills of graduates.
+Prof. B. V. Sambashivaiah, Chief Executive of the College, encouraged students to actively participate in such interaction programs to benefit from the experiences and insights shared by industry experts.
+He also discussed various initiatives undertaken by the Central and State Governments to enhance the skills of graduates.

-Earlier, the program commenced with an invocation by Ms. Radhika Hardikar.
-The IQAC Coordinator, Dr. N. Rajendra Prasad, proposed a vote of thanks, and Placement Officer, Dr. Prakash, hosted the program.
+The program commenced with an invocation by Ms. Radhika Hardikar, and Dr. N. Rajendra Prasad, the IQAC Coordinator, delivered the vote of thanks.
+Dr. Prakash, the Placement Officer, facilitated the program.

 School-level Science Exhibition inaugurated at Jatra Mahotsav in Suttur